 A Spirit at Work

 The normally perky and positive woman was completely wound up.
 Whatever was happening in that store with the two cashiers had to be a spiritual thing.
 I was almost swept up in it too.
 Instead, I checked myself and tried to make her smile as she finished ringing me up.
-I could feel her tension release, if only a little, as I waved and told her to have a blessed day.
+I could feel her tension release if only a little, as I waved and told her to have a blessed day.

 The media screams DANGER in big red letters.
 It tells people that they will lose their country, lose their rights, lose their lives if they don’t do x, y, or z.
 People argue online, fuss and fret with each other, and then show up to their jobs carrying all that tension with them.
 They are sick to death of other people’s bad behavior (always putting aside their own) and so deeply afraid.
-It wears on people day after day, and many are starting to feel like they just can’t take it anymore.
-They are on edge and ready snap at the least provocation.
+It wears on people daily, and many are starting to feel like they just can’t take it anymore.
+They are on edge and ready to snap at the least provocation.

 Add the giant glass partitions, blue boxes, and rules about staying six feet apart, and it reminds me of the childhood insult, “I wouldn’t touch you with a ten-foot pole.”
 Now, we’re all walking around with imaginary six-foot poles.
 Instead of looking at people as having feelings and stories of their own, we see potential disease carriers.
 It’s harder to have empathy for human beings when we are going to such great lengths to avoid them.